cancel icon

 Recovery and Prevention

 Recovery timelines vary depending on the condition and treatment chosen.
-Conservative management typically requires 6-12 weeks of consistent effort, whilst corticosteroid injection may provide relief within 2-6 weeks.
-Post-injection, most patients can gradually resume normal activities, though heavy gripping should be avoided for 48-72 hours.
+Conservative management typically requires 6 to 12 weeks of consistent effort, whilst corticosteroid injection may provide relief within 2 to 6 weeks.
+Post-injection, most patients can gradually resume normal activities, though heavy gripping should be avoided for 48 to 72 hours.

 To prevent elbow pain from returning: